usdot-jpo-ode/wzdx/README.md

 - [License](#license)

 ## Data Feeds
 WZDx defines the structure and content of multiple distinct data feeds.
 Each feed is distributed as a single GeoJSON file and is represented by both human-friendly documentation in the [spec-content](/spec-content/) directory and a JSON Schema in [create-feed/schemas](/create-feed/schemas/).
+Each feed is designed for a specific use case is are flexible and its use in practice can vary by application.

 ### List of Data Feeds
 Feed Name | Description | Producer | Consumer | Uses | Content